 - Bread and Circuses: The fighting pits served as a distraction for the people of Slaver's Bay.

-- Fantasy Counterpart Culture: Of the Barbary Pirates.
-The Unsullied's Training from Hell and equipment is based on Ancient Sparta (if blown Up to Eleven) and them being enslaved foreigners turned brainwashed, highly disciplined eunuch soldiers is based on Mamluks and Janissaries.
-Finally, the stepped pyramids are taken from the Ancient Mesopotamia.
+- Fantasy Counterpart Culture: Of the Barbary Coast.
+The Unsullied's Training from Hell and equipment is based on Ancient Sparta and them being enslaved foreigners turned brainwashed, highly disciplined eunuch soldiers is based on Mamluks and Janissaries.
+Finally, the stepped pyramids are taken from Ancient Mesopotamia.

 - The Ghiscari Empire's rivalry with the Valyrian Freehold — and its subsequent destruction — mirrors the Punic Wars between the Roman Republic and the Carthaginian Empire.